3 Jan 05

-Sports are fucking stupid! some fucking Hack gets paided millions of dollars for doing something RECREATIONAL face it you stupid red neck fat fucks, there getting paid for doing something recreational! fuck! i dont get paid just cuz I Pwn people at Halo! yet these fuckers get paid cuz they play a fucking game well! its bull shit! there all nothing but overpaid ritch sons of bitches who dont deserve there money! they should all be fucking gutted!
+Sports are fucking stupid!
+Some fucking Hack gets paid millions of dollars for doing something RECREATIONAL.
+Face it you stupid redneck fat fucks, they're getting paid for doing something recreational! fuck!
+I dont get paid just cuz I Pwn people at Halo!
+Yet these fuckers get paid cuz they play a fucking game well!
+It's bull shit!
+They're all nothing but overpaid rich sons of bitches who dont deserve their money!
+They should all be fucking gutted!
 In short, your site kicks ass! keep up the good work!

 2 Jul 05